Harry Buckwalter: Biography

+Early life and photojournalism

 Harry Hale Buckwalter was born in Reading, Pennsylvania to Andrew Collins and Mary Elizabeth (Ritter) Buckwalter.
 He left for the American West at the age of 16.
 In Colorado Springs he met his future wife, Carrie Emmajean Fuller, born in New York in 1868, whom he married in 1889.
 They moved to Denver and had two children, John in 1894 and Margaret in 1899.

 In 1892, he became interested in photography and began his career at The Denver Republican as a printer, and then as a reporter and photographer at the Rocky Mountain News of Denver, the first daily newspaper founded in Colorado.
 His photos were first reproduced by artists using wood block illustrations, and later in halftone as printing technology in the region advanced.

 In 1894, Buckwalter teamed with balloonist Ivy Baldwin for a series of aerial photographs of Colorado.
 Baldwin's balloon was not capable of lifting both men, so Buckwalter made a solo ascent launching from Elitch Gardens in Denver.
 His article "Dancing in the Air" and photographs of the experience was one of the first examples of photojournalism in the American West.